 These delicious Chinese Almond Cookies are dense, sandy, and crunchy.
+A great fun treat when you want a classic cookie.
+And a new cookie for any holiday cookie tray!

 One other thing I really like about these cookies is that they aren’t too sweet.
 Lightly sweet, a little salty.
 Nice almond nuttiness.